 Mysterious things grow in my yard and in the county that I wish I could identify.

 The actual course content and sequence will vary from year to year and will depend on local needs, interests, and speaker availability.
-Classes are held during the winter months from January until mid-March.
-The 2018 course ran 10 weeks and cost $175.
-Applications will be available for the 2019 training from October onward.
+Classes are held during the winter months from January until the end of March.
+Registration is in November and early December.

 Your commitment after training is to be a volunteer staff person for the OSU Extension Service.
 The program coordinator will help you to schedule your volunteer time.
 Some Master Gardeners answer telephone requests for gardening information; others staff plant clinics at garden shows or local events.
 Master Gardeners might also work on projects with local schools, give talks to area garden clubs or complete an approved project of their own design.

 How do I become a Master Gardener™ Volunteer?

 Step 1: Complete the Master Gardener™ Program training